Where and How..

 - Serve with French fries or a warmed, crusty baguette drizzled with some olive oil.
 We used a french baguette and a Sourdough loaf from the Pavillion bakery, in Newquay.

-We served the Mussels in our Octopus salad bowl
+We served the mussels in our classic mackerel serving bowl

 With the meal displayed beautifully, we all sat round and shared the delicious Mussels which tasted that much sweeter knowing that we had collected them ourselves!